Joshhhuaaa/EnhancedSC/PatchNotes.md

 - Nuclear Power Plant
   - Removed a vent frame's collision that was preventing the player from progressing.
   - Removed a conflicting NPC that caused the game to crash due to broken pathing.
+  - Fixed the technician who was frozen in an idle stance until alerted, due to a missing animation attempting to be played.
   - Improved the turret section so that shooting the glass allows you to pass through.
+  - Replaced Chemical Flares with standard Flares in the turret section.
   - Fixed keypad doors that were sliding in the wrong direction.
   - Various lighting fixes in the second part.
   - Added turret controllers for the turrets.